ShuLaPy/shulapy.github.io/content/blog/serverless_plugin.md

 # Commands

-Commands in the Serverless Framework plugins provide custom functionality that can be executed through the Serverless CLI.
-By defining commands, you can extend the Serverless Framework with new capabilities tailored to your specific needs.
+Serverless Framework plugins can define commands, adding custom functionality later to be executed via the Serverless CLI.
+By defining commands, you can extend the Serverless Framework with new capabilities tailored to your specific use case.

 #### Defining Commands